pecio/docker-rails/README.md

 * A PostgreSQL 9.3 database
 * An [nginx](http://nginx.org/) frontend and SSL proxy

-The first image runs under Ubuntu 12.04 as I had trouble installing Ruby in 14.04; the other two run under Ubuntu 14.04 and use Canonical supplied packages.
+The images run Ubuntu 14.04.
+The first one has latest MRI (currently 2.1.1) installed through RVM; the other two use Canonical supplied packages.

 > Note this is *not* a Docker tutorial.
 I assume you have a
 > Docker environment already running.
 Follow the superb